 A toolbox for caregivers

-If you are a caregiver, you may need the Dynseo toolbox.
-The goal is to provide you with a complete and innovative toolbox to support your care recipient while creating a connection.
+If you are a caregiver, you may need the DYNSEO toolbox.
+The goal is to provide you with a comprehensive and innovative toolbox to support your dependent by creating a bond.

-In the toolbox, you will find a tablet with Dynseo applications as well as physical accessories like a foam ball, a massage cream, or wipes.
+In the toolbox, you will find a tablet with DYNSEO's applications plus physical accessories such as a foam ball, a massage cream, or even wipes.

-With this toolbox, you can support your care recipient on cognitive, emotional, and physical levels.
+With this toolbox, you can support your dependent at the cognitive, emotional, and physical levels.

-Memory games adapted for seniors suffering from cognitive disorders (Stroke, Alzheimer’s’s, Parkinson’s,…) to provide caregivers with activities to do together.
+Memory games tailored for seniors suffering from cognitive disorders (stroke, Alzheimer, Parkinson,...) to give caregivers activities to do together.

-With over 30 games, you can prepare activities to improve the memory, attention, language, or logic of your care recipient.
+With more than 30 games, you can prepare activities to improve the memory, attention, language, or logic of your dependent.
 The games are fun and based on general knowledge to create enjoyable moments.

 Dynseo Family

-A simplified messaging system between the care recipient and their caregivers.
+A simplified messaging service between the dependent and their caregivers.
 No need to create an email account!
-Caregivers send the first messages remotely, and the care recipient is delighted to regularly receive photos and messages from their loved ones.
+Caregivers send the first messages remotely, and the dependent is delighted to receive regular photos and messages from their loved ones.

-Seniors tend to isolate themselves as they age.
-This isolation affects friends as well as family.
-It is therefore important to create a link between the senior and their loved ones.
+Seniors tend to isolate themselves with age.
+This isolation is not only on the side of friends but also family.
+It is, therefore, important to create a link between the senior and their loved ones.

-An easy setup remotely by caregivers, allowing their care recipient to have summary sheets on key information about their loved ones when they call!
+Easy remote setup by caregivers, allowing their dependent to have summary sheets on the key information of their loved ones when they call!

-Memory is one of the first cognitive functions that becomes fragile with age or with neurodegenerative diseases.
-When memory problems manifest as forgetting loved ones, this difficulty becomes hard to manage for the person and their family.
+Memory is one of the first cognitive functions that becomes fragile with age or neurodegenerative diseases.
+When memory loss manifests as forgetting loved ones, this difficulty becomes hard to manage for the person and their family.

-With “Hello, who is it?”, your care recipient will no longer feel disoriented and will quickly understand who they are talking to.
+With "Hello, who's this?" your dependent will no longer feel disoriented, and they can quickly understand who they are speaking to.

 E-caregivers

-A network of geolocated caregivers allowing them to meet, exchange best practices, or help each other if needed.
+A geolocated caregiver network allowing them to meet, exchange their best practices, or even help each other if needed.

 Being a caregiver is not always simple; helping a person in a fragile situation requires physical and emotional effort.
-For this reason, having other caregivers to talk to can help you.
-Your colleagues will experience the same challenges as you, and you can share your experiences.
-This sharing can help you find solutions to your problems or discover new tools for your work.
+For this reason, having other caregivers to talk with can help you.
+Your colleagues will experience the same journey as you, and you can share your experiences.
+Sharing can help you find solutions to your problems or discover new tools for your work.

 An online training

-PS: if you have other tools you thought of, or suggestions for improvements, feel free to write to us at curieux@dynseo.com.
+PS: If you have other tool ideas or improvement suggestions, don't hesitate to write to us at curieux@dynseo.com.

 Practical tools to support caregivers